Rivendell Real Estate

 • UI design

 At the time, my tools of choice were Illustrator or Sketch - for me, it was much quicker to grab layers, select elements, and edit text.
 I wanted to showcase their testimonials in a more accessible layout, so I updated the carousel design to a card layout.
-To garner some feedback, I shared prototypes via Invision with my design mentor at Bloc.io, the Rivendell brokers, and several design professionals.
+To gather feedback, I shared prototypes via Invision with my design mentor at Bloc.io, the Rivendell brokers, and several design professionals.

 • HTML code